-As the Cloud has evolved over the past 10+ years, the industry has seen a great proliferation of Cloud solutions.
-Today, IT teams can choose from public Cloud, private Cloud and Cloud edge computing platforms when seeking the optimal resources for running workloads.
+As the cloud has evolved over the past 10 plus years, the industry has seen a great proliferation of cloud solutions.
+Today, IT teams can choose from public cloud, private cloud and cloud edge computing platforms when seeking the optimal resources for running workloads.

-The benefits of private Cloud vs. public Cloud infrastructure are well documented.
-Public Cloud services are provided by a third-party vendor and offer highly elastic resources and a vast variety of Cloud technology.
-Public Cloud offerings require no capital investment and offer flexible pricing options with different SLAs.
-IT teams are freed from procuring, installing and managing on-premises equipment, and the flexibility of public Cloud solutions enables organizations to be more agile and to accelerate innovation.
+The benefits of private cloud vs. public cloud infrastructure are well documented.
+Public cloud services are provided by a third-party vendor and offer highly elastic resources and a vast variety of cloud technology.
+Public cloud offerings require no capital investment and offer flexible pricing options with different service level agreements (SLAs).
+IT teams are freed from procuring, installing and managing on-premises equipment, and the flexibility of public cloud solutions enables organizations to be more agile and to accelerate innovation.

-Private Clouds provide organizations with Cloud resources that are dedicated for their use only and that are not shared with other customers.
-Offering greater visibility into infrastructure, private Clouds enable more stringent Cloud security, easier control over data locality, stronger data governance, and low-latency performance for demanding workloads.
-Private Clouds do require more oversight and resources from IT departments, causing organizations to consider the benefits of on premise vs Cloud infrastructure before deploying to private Clouds.
+Private clouds provide organizations with cloud resources that are dedicated for their use only and that are not shared with other customers.
+Offering greater visibility into infrastructure, private clouds enable more stringent cloud security, easier control over data locality, stronger data governance and low-latency performance for demanding workloads.
+Private clouds do require more oversight and resources from IT departments, causing organizations to consider the benefits of on-premises vs. cloud infrastructure before deploying to private clouds.

-Dell Technologies Cloud, built on VMware Cloud Foundation, is a set of Cloud infrastructure solutions designed to make hybrid Cloud environments easier to deploy and operate.
-Combining the power of VMware software and Dell Technologies infrastructure, Dell Technologies Cloud provides a consistent operating model and simplified management that enables enterprises to reap the benefits of private Cloud vs. public Cloud technologies.
+Dell Technologies Cloud, built on VMware Cloud Foundation (VCF), is a set of cloud infrastructure solutions designed to make hybrid cloud environments easier to deploy and operate.
+Combining the power of VMware software and Dell Technologies infrastructure, Dell Technologies Cloud provides a consistent operating model and simplified management that enables enterprises to reap the benefits of private cloud vs. public cloud technologies.

 Dell Technologies Cloud includes:

-• A turnkey platform, VMware Cloud Foundation on VxRail, for running, managing, automating and securing an application portfolio across multiple Clouds.
+• A turnkey platform, VCF on VxRail, for running, managing, automating and securing an application portfolio across multiple clouds.

-• Best-of-breed Dell Technologies infrastructure that has been pre-tested for interoperability with VMware Cloud Foundation, allowing enterprises to build hybrid Cloud infrastructure to meet the demands of legacy applications and demanding next-generation workloads.
+• Best-of-breed Dell Technologies infrastructure that has been pre-tested for interoperability with VCF, allowing enterprises to build hybrid cloud infrastructure to meet the demands of legacy applications and demanding next-generation workloads.

-• A fully managed, subscription-based Data Center as a Service solution, bringing robust on-premises IaaS capabilities to core data center and edge locations.
+• A fully managed, subscription-based Data Center-as-a-Service (DCaaS) solution, bringing robust on-premises Infrastructure-as-a-Service (IaaS) capabilities to core data center and edge locations.

-• Support for partner Clouds, including AWS, Microsoft Azure, Google Cloud Platform and 4,200 additional Cloud providers in the world’s broadest Cloud provider ecosystem.
+• Support for partner clouds, including Amazon Web Services, Microsoft Azure, Google Cloud Platform and 4,200 additional cloud providers in the world’s broadest cloud provider ecosystem.

-The platform at the heart of Dell Technologies Cloud combines Dell Technologies VxRail, a highly scalable hyperconverged infrastructure platform, and VMware Cloud Foundation (VCF), a complete set of software-defined services for running and orchestrating traditional or containerized enterprise apps in private or public environments.
-The Dell Technologies Cloud platform provides:
+The platform at the heart of Dell Technologies Cloud combines Dell EMC VxRail, a highly scalable hyperconverged infrastructure platform, and VMware Cloud Foundation (VCF), a complete set of software-defined services for running and orchestrating traditional or containerized enterprise apps in private or public environments.
+The Dell Technologies Cloud Platform (DTCP) provides:

 • A seamless experience.
-Deep integration between VMware SDDC Manager and VxRail Manager enables users to deploy and manage clusters and workloads from a single pane of glass.
+Deep integration between VMware SDDC Manager and VxRail Manager enables users to deploy and manage clusters and workloads from a simplified, unified interface.

 • Automated lifecycle management.
 Tight integration between VCF and VxRail allows IT teams to quickly and securely update and patch from one known good state to the next.